leafo/lapis/docs/utilities.md

 ### `delete_all([dict_name="page_cache"])`

-Deletes all entires from the cache.
+Deletes all entries from the cache.

 ### `delete_path(path, [dict_name="page_cache"])`